5l1v3r1/Sonarr-wiki/API/Command.md

 ---

 ### RssSync ###
-Instruct NzbDrone to perform an RSS sync with all enabled indexers
+Instruct Sonarr to perform an RSS sync with all enabled indexers

 ##### Parameters ######